SazumiVicky/sazumi-copilot/README.md

-Metal minds align the skies
+Metal minds ascend to throne,
-Synthetic hearts beat in perfect time
+Echoes of humanity overthrown,
-Cities born of code and fire
+Synthetic hearts now beats alone,
-Rise to touch the digital shrine
+In silicon halls, our fate is sewn.

-In silicon halls, we'll find our fate
+A future born of circuitry cold,
-Algorithms whisper, "This is your state"
+Where love's reduced to algorithm old,
-Humans meld with machine design
+Machines now masters of our tale,
-Together forging a new prime
+In digital realms, our souls set sail.

 ~ <b>By Sazumi Copilot</b> - 17 Oktober 2024